isibner/Sentry/README.md

 ### Writing Plugins

-To help get you started with writing your own plugins for Sentry, there are two heavily-annotated templates in this repository: [one for source providers](SourceProviderTemplate.coffee), and [one for services](ServiceTemplate.coffee).
+To help get you started with writing your own plugins for Sentry, we've provided two guides: [one for source providers](docs/SourceProviderGuide.md), and [one for services](ServiceGuide.md).
 We want writing plugins to be *really easy*, so if something is unclear, it's our fault - not yours!
 Post an issue on this repository and we'll be happy to help you out.

 ### List of Plugins